commeta/fast_io/README.md

 ## Parameters

-buffer_size is a configuration parameter that determines the buffer size for read operations.
+buffer_size is a configuration parameter that determines the buffer size for read\write operations.
 Specifying the optimal buffer size can significantly improve performance when working with large volumes of data.

 #### Setting via php.ini